Planting InstructionsBelow are brief instructions. If you want a tutorial with photographs, see how to plant.

 To plant container-grown plants: It is best to plant them at least a month before temperatures dip below 30 degrees Fahrenheit, to give them time to extend roots before going dormant for the winter.
 Prepare planting holes twice as wide and deep as the plants you are planting.
 Water the plant thoroughly and let the excess water drain before carefully removing from the container.
 Carefully loosen the root ball and place the plant in the hole, working soil around the roots as you fill.
 If the plant is root bound, you may elect to separate the roots with your fingers to lessen transplant shock.
 Continue filling in soil, tamping lightly as you go to remove air pockets.
 Water thoroughly, and if possible, protect plant from direct sun until stable.

-To plant bare-root plants: Make sure you plant them at least a month before temperatures dip below 30 degrees Fahrenheit, to give them time to extend roots before going dormant for the winter.
+To plant bare-root plants: Follow the instructions for container-grown plants (above).
+In addition, make sure you plant them at least a month before temperatures dip below 30 degrees Fahrenheit, to give them time to extend roots before going dormant for the winter.
 Plant as soon as possible after delivery (you may specify your delivery date when you check out).

 If you are planting the bare root Hay Scented Ferns, be sure to plant these roots parallel to the ground (do not plant them with the root pointing up/down, the root should be pointing side-to-side), about 1 inch below the surface of the soil.